vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newPerpetualMarket_annotated.md

        // Max fraction of the total volume of the orderbook, within liquidity bounds, that the network can use to close its position; range 0 through 1. (string)
        maxFractionConsumed: "1",

+       /* Decimal > 0 specifying the range range above and below the mid price within which the network will trade to dispose of its position.
+        * The value can be > 1.
+For example, if set to 1.5, the minimum price will be 0, ie max(0, mid_price * (1 - 1.5)), and the maximum price will be mid_price * (1 + 1.5). (string) */
+       disposalSlippageRange: "0.1",
       },

       // Specifies how the liquidity fee for the market will be calculated.